This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Anticonvulsants are prescribed for patients with cerebral palsy who experience seizures.
 The role of anticonvulsants is to reduce brain stimulation, which then helps to control the severity and number of seizures patients experience.

-Since there are varying types of seizures, there are also different types of anticonvulsant medications, and physicians will prescribe the one matching the patient’s symptoms.
+Since there are varying types of seizures, there are also different types of anticonvulsant medications, and physicians will prescribe the one that matches the patient’s symptoms.

 Some of the most common types prescribed include: